-We are now submitting this plan to NCC for a final statutory consultation stage and following that, examination by an independent examiner, before a referendum is held in the parish so you can vote on the finished document.
-In the future the plan can be added to or altered to reflect any changing circumstances and views, it is a work in progress.
+The Plan was submitted to the County Council, followed by examination by an independent examiner.
+A referendum will be held in the parish so you can vote on the finished document.
+In the future, the plan can be reviewed to reflect any changing circumstances and views, it is a work in progress.

-Drew Johnson Hazel Lindley
+Drew Johnson Simon Allan